adozenlines/BABFrameObservingInputAccessoryView/README.md

 There is a sample project included which demonstrates usage.

+### More Info

 I wrote a [blog post](http://www.brynbodayle.com/wp-admin/post.php?post=1636&action=edit&message=10) I wrote about tackling this problem.

+###Feedback

+I'd love to here any questions, suggestions, or issues you might have.
+I've been using this in several of my apps, so it will remain in active development.
+Feel free to reach out on (Twitter)[http://twitter.com/brynbodayle] for feedback.